varnishcache/varnish-cache/doc/sphinx/reference/vcl_var.rst

 	Readable from: backend

-	Indicates whether this request is uncacheable due to a `pass` in the client side or a hit on an hit-for-pass object.
+	Indicates whether this request is uncacheable due to a ``pass`` transition or ``req.uncacheable`` being set on the client side or a hit on an hit-for-pass object.

 bereq.connect_timeout